 As it has developed the iPhone business, Apple has hugely increased its retail reach through the retail outlets of the telco companies.
-Apple has also increased the accessibility of iPads and iPods through various resellers that do not normally sell computers, and has increased the reach of its online stores.
+Apple has also increased the accessibility of iPads and iPods through various resellers that do not currently carry Apple Macintosh systems, and has increased the reach of its online stores.

-The very successful Apple Retail stores give prospective customers direct experience of Apple's brand values.
-Apple Retail visitors experience a stimulating, no-pressure environment where they can discover more about the Apple family, try out the company's products, and get training and practical help on Apple products at the shops' Guru Bars.
+The very successful Apple retail stores give prospective customers direct experience of Apple's brand values.
+Apple Retail visitors experience a stimulating, no-pressure environment where they can discover more about the Apple family, try out the company's products, and get practical help on Apple products at the shops' Guru Bars.
 Apple retail staff are helpful, informative, and let their enthusiasm show without being brash or pushy.

 The overall feeling is one of inclusiveness by a community that really understands what good technology should look and feel like - and how it should fit into people's lives.

-Apple's current line-up of product families includes not just these devices, but also iMac, iBook, iLife, iWork, iPhone, iPad, and now iCloud.
-However, even though marketing investments around iPad are substantial, Apple has not established an "i" brand.
-While the "i" prefix is used only for consumer products, many of Apple's consumer products (eg Mac mini, MacBook, Apple TV, AirPort Extreme and Time Capsule, Safari, QuickTime, and Magic Mouse) do not use it.
+Apple's current line-up of product families includes not just these devices and and iTunes, but also iMac, iBook, iLife, iWork, iPhone, iPad, and now iCloud.
+However, even though marketing investments around iPod are substantial, Apple has not established an "i" brand.
+While the "i" prefix is used only for consumer products, it is not used for a large number of Apple's consumer products (eg Mac mini, MacBook, Apple TV, HomePod, AirPort Extreme and Time Capsule, Safari, QuickTime, and Magic Mouse).

 The list of Apple's Trademarks reflects something of a jumbled past.
 The predominant sub-brand since the introduction of the Apple Macintosh in January 1984 has always been the Apple Mac.
 Products whose market includes Microsoft computer users (for example QuickTime, Bonjour, and Safari) have been named so they are somewhat neutral, and therefore more acceptable to Windows users.
 Yet other product have been developed more for a professional market (eg Aperture, the Final Cut family, and Xserve).